 A: The minimal commitment is attending meetings on the first three Tuesdays of the month from 6:30-7:30 pm.
 At the meetings, kids generally do fun activities with parental support and supervision and also participate in scouting lessons and activities to earn badges.
-There are also many other (optional) pack activities, events, trips, and service projects for scouts and their families, such as monthly hikes (~2-3 hours), an annual Halloween party and 'Packsgiving' potluck, camping trips (3-4x/year, 1-3 days), and special events like Scout Sunday and the Pinewood Derby; (~4x a year: 1-4 hours).
+There are also many other (optional) pack activities, events, trips, and service projects for scouts and their families, such as monthly hikes (~2 hours), an annual Halloween party and 'Packsgiving' potluck, camping trips (3-4x/year), and special events like Scout Sunday and the Pinewood Derby.